Bommarillu: Remakes

-Jayasudha's efforts to remake this film in Hindi with Amitabh Bachchan and Abhishek Bachchan were unsuccessful.
-A Hindi remake of the film titled It's My Life was started by Boney Kapoor in 2007, and scenes were shot with Harman Baweja and Genelia.
+The Hindi remake of the film titled It's My Life was started by Boney Kapoor in 2007, and scenes were shot with Harman Baweja and Genelia.
 The film remained unreleased for over a decade, before having a direct-to-television premiere on 29 November 2020.
 The film was remade in Tamil, Bengali and Odia languages under the titles Santosh Subramaniam, Bhalobasa Bhalobasa and Dream Girl, respectively, in 2008 and 2009.
 Although it was remade in Bengali, the film was also dubbed in that language as Ki Likhi Tomay.

 Awards

 Home media

 The DVD version of the film was released on 4 June 2007 and distributed by I Dream Dvd internationally.
 It is available in 16:9 Anamorphic widescreen, Dolby Digital 5.1 Surround, progressive 24 FPS, widescreen and NTSC format.